What a Margin Call Is and How It Works in Margin Trading

 Unlike optional alerts, a margin call is a required demand.
 Failure to meet it may allow the broker to liquidate positions without prior consent to cover the borrowed funds.

-Importance in Margin Trading
+Importance of Margin Trading

 Margin trading amplifies both returns and losses.
 That amplification makes understanding margin calls essential for anyone who borrows to invest.
 Being aware of how and why margin calls occur helps investors manage risk and avoid forced selling during unfavorable market conditions.